Wild Strawberry (Fragaria vesca), 3 plants in 7 cm pots

 The Wild Strawberry (Fragaria vesca) is easy to grow, thrives in shady areas with little attention and makes a good, year round ground cover plant.
 The white flowers appear from April to July or later and the fruit soon after.
 Not so big as supermarket varieties, it nevertheless has an excellent flavour, so it makes a welcome addition to any garden or greenspace.

 Wild strawberries are great for wildlife, introducing an element of competition for the berries, which are eaten by a variety of birds and mammals that help to distribute the seed in their droppings.
 They can remain viable in the soil for several years, although the plant is mainly propagated by runners.

-The Grizzled Skipper (Pyrgus malvae) often chooses the leaves of the Wild Strawberry on which to lay her eggs, the leaves providing a ready food source for the caterpillars on hatching.
+The small Grizzled Skipper (Pyrgus malvae) butterfly found mainly in central and southern England often chooses the leaves of the Wild Strawberry on which to lay her eggs (other popular choices being Agrimony and Creeping Cinquefoil), the leaves providing a ready food source for the caterpillars on hatching.
 The butterfly is named after the black and white pattern on its wings.

 Grow Your Own